We care passionately about every customer we help

 Partner and Head of Family Law, Rugby

-On 9 June this year the Court of Appeal heard the case of King v The Chiltern Dog Rescue and others, which involved Redwings Horse Sanctuary a charity with a local centre.
+On 9 June 2015 the Court of Appeal heard the case of King v The Chiltern Dog Rescue and others, which involved Redwings Horse Sanctuary a charity with a local centre.
 This evolved around the principle of “Donatio Mortis Causa”, in other words, a death bed gift.

 Such a gift made in anticipation of death can take the gift outside of the estate of the donor.